 - Reduce pain

-- Restore the balance of your natural gait
+- Restore the balance for optimal running / movement for your sport

-Strains, muscle, ligament and tendon tears are very common injuries.
+Strains and sprains to muscle and ligaments and tendon problems are very common injuries.

 For more serious problems, make an appointment to see us.
 We may use anti-inflammatory drugs, orthoses or other means to help you recover.